 Now that we have zoomed out to look at the bigger picture, let us refine our view in true Yoga Tune Up® fashion.
 One of the hip flexors that can be tight is called the Tensor Fasciae Latae.
 If your find the boney protrusion on the front of your hips and place your heel of the hand on that, and then reach your fingers towards the seam of your pants diagonally, you will be right over your TFL.

-The Tensor Fasciae Latae may sound like the newest specialty beverage at the local coffee shop, but it is in fact a muscle of the lower extremity.
+The Tensor Fasciae Latae may sound like the newest specialty beverage at the local coffee shop, but it is, in fact, a muscle of the lower extremity.
 It attaches from the Anterior Superior Iliac Spine (the front of your hip that you were just poking) to the Iliotibial band, otherwise known as the often sore strip of fascia right under the athletic stripe on your workout pants.
 When activated, the TFL flexes, abducts, and medially rotates the thigh at the hip joint.
 The TFL works when you are walking, standing, balancing on one leg, but not so much when you are lying in savasana.
 If your TFL is weak, it increases the likelihood that you walk like a duck with your feet turned out, and if it is tight, chances are good that you feel a lot of tension down the side of your thigh through the iliotibial band.
 Because it is a hip flexor and most humans in this part of the world spend most of their time sitting, chances are good that it is somewhat shortened.
-Add to that the fact that many of the activities we do to make up for our sedentary life styles include a lot of hip flexion, (running, power walking, kick boxing, remember step classes(!) and even yoga), it’s a pretty good bet that your TFL needs a little TLC.
-Here are three Yoga Tune Up® poses that get at that overworked under-appreciated coffee beverage, uh, make that, muscle.
+Add to that the fact that many of the activities we do to make up for our sedentary life styles include a lot of hip flexion, (running, power walking, kick boxing, remember step classes(!) and even yoga), it’s a pretty good bet that your TFL needs pain relief or just a little TLC.
+Here are three Yoga Tune Up® Tensor Fasciae Latae stretches that get at that overworked, under-appreciated coffee beverage, uh, make that, muscle.

 - Abductor Lifts static or Dynamic